 - Sugar – I went with white sugar here for a milder flavor.
 You can use coconut sugar, but the flavor and the texture will be altered a bit.

 - Baking powder and baking soda – To help the muffins rise.

-- Vegan yogurt - The addition of yogurt not only brings moisture, but it also makes the muffins lighter!
+- Vegan yogurt – The addition of yogurt not only brings moisture but also makes the muffins lighter!
 Here, I went with unsweetened soy yogurt, but any vegan yogurt will work.

 - Almond milk – Or your favorite plant-based milk like cashew, coconut, or oat milk.